ruby-processing/JRubyArt/README.md

 ### recommended installs (JRubyArt is currently hard-coded to expect them)

-`processing video and sound libraries` _install from the processing-3.0 ide_
+`processing video and sound libraries` _best installed from the processing-3.0 ide_

 ## Configuration

-Config file is `config.yml` in `~/.jruby_art folder` so can co-exist with a ruby-processing install
+Config file is `config.yml` in the `~/.jruby_art folder` so can co-exist with a ruby-processing install

 ```yaml
 # YAML configuration file for jruby_art